October 30

 Destination – Hoquiam

-A cool morning as usual, but the sun is out and an easy day of biking.
+A cool morning as usual, but the sun is out, and an easy day of biking.
 I got a campsite at Hoquiam RV Campground.
-My batteries are too drained and tonight will be my first shower in Washington.
+My batteries are too drained, and tonight will be my first shower in Washington.
 Only 8 days.

-A lot of this in Washington
+A lot of this is in Washington

 A dead baby Blue or Eastern Racer (Coluber constrictor foxii) found on the road